-In addition to each of the above initial convertible promissory notes ("initial convertible notes"), the Company issued to each lender another convertible promissory note for the same amounts of \$75,000, \$75,000 and \$50,000 termed "back-end notes".
-These notes have the same terms as the initial notes.
-Each back-end note shall initially be paid for by an offsetting promissory note issued to the Company by the lender ("Note receivable") provided that prior to the conversion of the Back-End Notes, the holders must have paid off the Notes receivable in cash.
-The Notes receivable are due on January 30, 2015, unless the Company does not meet the "current public information" requirement pursuant to Rule 144, in which case both the Back-End Notes and the Notes receivable may both be cancelled.
-The Notes receivable are initially secured by the pledge of the Back-End Notes, but may be exchanged for other collateral with an appraised value of at least \$50,000, upon Company's approval following a three (3) day written notice to the Company.
-The term of the Notes receivable and the Back-End Notes are one year, upon which the outstanding principal and interest is payable.
-The amounts funded plus accrued interest under Back-End Notes), at a conversion price equal to 55% of the lowest trading bid price in the ten (10) trading days prior to the conversion.
+In addition to each of the above initial convertible promissory notes ("initial convertible notes"), the Company issued to each lender another convertible promissory note for the same amounts of \$75,000, \$75,000 and \$50,000 termed "Back-End Notes".
+These notes have the same terms as the initial convertible notes.
+Each Back-End Note shall initially be paid for by an offsetting promissory note issued to the Company by the lender ("Note Receivable") provided that prior to the conversion of the Back-End Notes, the holders must have paid off the Notes Receivable in cash.
+The Notes Receivable are due on January 30, 2015, unless the Company does not meet the "current public information" requirement pursuant to Rule 144, in which case both the Back-End Notes and the Notes Receivable may both be cancelled.
+The Notes Receivable are initially secured by the pledge of the Back-End Notes, but may be exchanged for other collateral with an appraised value of at least \$50,000, upon Company's approval following a three (3) day written notice to the Company.
+The term of the Notes Receivable and the Back-End Notes are one year, upon which the outstanding principal and interest is payable.
+The amounts funded plus accrued interest under Back-End Notes are convertible into common stock at any time after the requisite Rule 144 holding period (subject to the condition above for the Back-End Notes), at a conversion price equal to 55% of the lowest trading bid price in the ten (10) trading days prior to the conversion.

-In the event the Company redeems the initial convertible promissory notes in full, the Company is required to pay off all principal, interest and any other amounts owing multiplied by i) 130% if prepaid within 60 days of the issuance date; ii) 140% if prepaid 60 but less than 121 days after the issuance date; and (iii) 150% if prepaid 120 but less than 180 days after the issuance date.
+In the event the Company redeems the initial convertible notes in full, the Company is required to pay off all principal, interest and any other amounts owing multiplied by i) 130% if prepaid within 60 days of the issuance date; ii) 140% if prepaid 60 but less than 121 days after the issuance date; and (iii) 150% if prepaid 120 but less than 180 days after the issuance date.
 There shall be no redemption after the 180th day.
-The Back-End Notes may not be prepaid, except that if the initial Convertible Notes are redeemed by the Company within six months of their issuance, all obligations of the Company and holders under the Back-End Notes and the Notes receivable will be deemed satisfied and such notes shall automatically be deemed cancelled and of no further force or effect.
+The Back-End Notes may not be prepaid, except that if the initial convertible notes are redeemed by the Company within six months of their issuance, all obligations of the Company and holders under the Back-End Notes and the Notes Receivable will be deemed satisfied and such notes shall automatically be deemed cancelled and of no further force or effect.

-In the event of two specific defaults, which include the maintenance of a minimum trading price and an aggregate dollar trading volume of the Company's common shares, the holders may cancel the Back-End notes and the related Notes receivable and otherwise in the event of other defaults as defined in the securities purchase agreement, the amount of principal and accrued interest will become immediately due and payable and may be offset by amounts due to the Company by the holders.
-Additionally, the Back-End notes will bear default interest at a rate of 16% per annum, or the highest rate of interest permitted by law.
+In the event of two specific defaults, which include the maintenance of a minimum trading price and an aggregate dollar trading volume of the Company's common shares, the holders may cancel the Back-End Notes and the related Notes Receivable and otherwise in the event of other defaults as defined in the securities purchase agreement, the amount of principal and accrued interest will become immediately due and payable and may be offset by amounts due to the Company by the holders.
+Additionally, the Back-End Notes will bear default interest at a rate of 16% per annum, or the highest rate of interest permitted by law.

-Since the Back-End notes are not convertible until the Notes receivable are paid and also not for 180 days from the note dates, and the Notes receivable and notes payable have a right of setoff, the Notes receivable and Back-End notes and related accrued interest receivable and payable have been netted for presentation purposes on the accompanying consolidated balance sheet.
+Since the Back-End Notes are not convertible until the Notes Receivable are paid and also not for 180 days from the note dates, and the Notes Receivable and Back-End Notes have a right of setoff, the Notes Receivable and Back-End Notes and related accrued interest receivable and payable have been netted for presentation purposes on the accompanying consolidated balance sheet.